phongloihong/RAG_LLM_BASIC/README.md

 To set up the project, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the required dependencies using `pip install -r requirements.txt` (ensure you create a virtual environment if necessary).
-3. Run the notebook `LLM_RAG_CHAINLIT.ipynb` using Jupyter Notebook or Google Colab to start the application.
+2. Run the notebook `LLM_RAG_CHAINLIT.ipynb` using Jupyter Notebook or Google Colab to start the application.

 ## Usage